Pyst: Legacy

-The game is considered by many to be the earliest parody video game and the first parody of the Myst series.
-However, a free "homage" game entitled Mylk was created by Bart Gold using Macromedia Director and released earlier.
+The game is considered by many to be the earliest parody video game and the first parody of the Myst series, but a free "homage" game entitled Mylk was created by Bart Gold using Macromedia Director and released earlier.
 Mylk's PC version was by Wayne Twitchell.
 The plot of this game involves a "dairy cow fall[ing] through a crevice to a ranch".
 Stories in Between: Narratives and Mediums @ Play listed Pyst, Mysty, Missed, and Mylk as four parody games based on the Myst series.
 The Mysterious World of Missed, or Missed, was developed by Jason Bloomberg.
 100 Videogames noted the success of Myst is "best demonstrated by the amount of parodies constructed of it".
-Daniel Rosen of Built To Play thought the game was a predecessor to exploration video games like Gone Home and Dear Esther.
+Danielle Rosen of Built To Play thought the game was a predecessor to exploration video games like Gone Home and Dear Esther.

 A demo of the planned sequel to Pyst, Driven (an allusion to the Myst sequel Riven), was included on CD-ROMs of later Parroty Interactive games, including the "Pyst Special Edition" re-release of the game.
 Driven was graphically more advanced and allowed greater movement.
 The full game was never released, however.
 Palladium Interactive was bought by The Learning Company in 1998, who proceeded to dissolve Parroty Interactive before the title was finished.